craigstjean/st-chat-summarizer/doc/prompts.md

 # Notes

 - I tried to let the AI do as much as possible, even if I knew the answer
-- I have created React and Next.js apps, but since Claude only gave me a single component I wanted to see how it would handle the entire app

 ---